Weaning is a crucial time in the management of ewes and lambs.

 the same groupings during weaning, e.g. keep siblings together.

 Newly weaned lambs should have plenty of clean, fresh water

 at all times.
-Keep the lambs on the same feed before and after
+Lambs should be kept on the same feed before and after

-weaning until the stress of weaning has pasted (7-10 days).
+weaning until the stress of weaning has past (7-10 days).

 Feeds containing urea should not be fed for at least 2 weeks

 Lambs weaned at 10 weeks of age will recognize and return to